Venice, a city like no other, is a labyrinth of canals, bridges, and architectural wonders where for many it’s an actual pleasure to get lost.

 Now, let’s start with one of the most popular attractions in Venice:

-Also known as the ‘drawing room of Europe’ is the first place to visit in Venice.
+Also known as the ‘drawing room of Europe’ this is the first place to visit in Venice for most visitors.
 St. Mark’s Square is the heart of the lagoon and symbol of Venice.

 Its first appearance dates back to the year 826 when the body of St. Mark was brought to Venice by two merchants from Alexandria of Egypt.